 Schools should answer both Part A and Part B in order to score the most points possible to achieve one of the SGA tiered level awards.
 Part A accounts for 50% of the overall SGA score, while Part B accounts for the remaining 50%.
 Both parts are scored based on a point system.
 We will also take into consideration the supporting materials provided as attachments.

 The SGA Assessment Committee will also be carrying out an on-site Audit for selected schools as part of the verification and selection of winners.

 You may refer to the SGA Framework for more information.

 Yes, you can!
 If your school has carried out environmental initiatives with the community in the last 1 year and intend to continue running it, please share it with us!
 It does not need to be a completely new activity, although it would be nice to see how creative your ideas can be for this year.

-In light of the covid situation last year, the assessment period for 2021 is will be extended up to include activities from September 2019 to July 2021.
+In light of the covid situation last year, the assessment period for 2021 is will be extended up to include activities from April 2022 to September 2022.
 Schools’ submission of answers and projects should have taken place within this time frame.

 There is no limit to the number of individuals in the green team!

 Teachers can pick a few key individuals from the green/environment club to take charge of the project.
 Alternatively, a whole class could also represent the school with their outreach project.

 We have implemented a word limit to the questions in Part B to ensure that all schools will submit a fair amount of information as best as possible.
 Please try to revise your answer to fit the word limit, or include more pictures in the supporting documents to better explain your school’s project.